 Understanding browser fingerprinting can take your data gathering process to another level and make it much easier.
-In this article, you will learn all the basics about browser fingerprints — and how you can avoid fingerprinting, too.
+In this article, you will learn all the basics about web browser fingerprinting — and how you can avoid fingerprinting, too.

 How are browser fingerprints tracked?

-As this approach becomes more widely spread, more and more websites use it to identify new and returning visitors.
+As this approach becomes more widely spread, more and more websites use it to identify new and returning visitors, trying to fingerprint browsers.
 And not just websites use browser fingerprints but search engines — Google, for example — leverage this approach, too.
 There are different methods that allow servers to track fingerprints.

 Why are browsers unique?